datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/donorsearch-api.md

 ## Sample Queries
-The following queries are intended to help you get started, and make life simpler querying within your API.
+The following query is intended to help you get started, and make life simpler querying within your API.

-For the following examples, suppose that my DonorSearch API data source was called `mydonorsearchapi` and I want to query an endpoint.
+For the following example, suppose that my DonorSearch API data source was called `mydonorsearchapi` and I want to query an endpoint.
 The endpoint goes after the DonorSearch data source name:

 !!! example "FROM Clause"